Royal School of Needlework

 1987: The RSN moved to Hampton Court Palace thanks to the support of our then Patron, Her Majesty The Queen Mother.
 Her Majesty was an active supporter of the RSN from 1923, when she first became President, until her death in 2002.
 When we needed to leave Kensington, the Patron made phone calls which saw the RSN move here.

-Since January 2017, HRH The Duchess of Cornwall is our Patron who visited us last .
+Since January 2017, HRH The Duchess of Cornwall has been our Patron and she visited us in November of that year.

 During December 2014, the floor boards of the Royal School of Needlework Embroidery Studio 2 were lifted to try to understand why a dip had occurred in the floor.
 It was found that the supporting sleeper walls had a number of stacked supports, which were beginning to destabilise and the short walls themselves were sinking into what, 500 years ago, had been the east moat of the Palace.